Rachael Hartley, RD, LD, Certified Intuitive Eating Counselor

-Thankfully, with my background in psychology, I quickly realized as I started working as a dietitian that rules, guidelines, and rigidity wasn't the answer.
-The key to real health and wellness was dropping the obsession with the number on a scale, nurturing a healthy relationship with food, and making food choices from a place of nourishment and pleasure, not deprivation.
-I learned everything I could about intuitive eating, eating psychology, and body acceptance.
-That’s when I began to integrate these non-diet approaches into both my practice and my personal life.
-Somewhere along the way, I made peace with food.
+Thankfully, with my background in psychology, I quickly realized that food is so much more than fuel, and that rules, guidelines and rigidity weren’t the answer.
+I realized the real key to health and wellness was dropping the obsession with the number on a scale, nurturing a healthy relationship with food, and making food choices from a place of nourishment and pleasure, not deprivation.
+I learned everything I could about intuitive eating, mindful eating, and health at every size, and began to integrate these non-diet approaches into my practice and personal life.

 After six years of practice as a dietitian, I launched my virtual and in-person private practice in 2014 as a place to focus on non-diet nutrition and wellness.
 I specialize in general health and wellness concerns, Intuitive Eating, disordered eating/eating disorder recovery, PCOS/women’s health, and digestive disorders.
 I also provide mentoring to dietitians looking to establish their own nutrition private practice, or transitioning to non-diet approaches.
 Through compassion and creating a safe place for all bodies, I want help others redefine health and discover their own path to wellness and food peace.

 Rachael Hartley, RD, LD, is a Columbia, SC-based nutrition therapist, certified intuitive eating counselor and nationally-recognized food and nutrition expert.
 She holds a Bachelors of Science in Human Nutrition and a Bachelors of Art in Psychology from Clemson University.
 After completing her dietetics internship at Emory University, she worked as a clinical dietitian and, later, as the outpatient dietitian for a large medical center where she provided individual nutrition counseling and led multidisciplinary disease management programs.
-In 2014, Rachael opened her private practice, where she specializes in intuitive eating, disordered eating, women's health, and digestive disorders.
+In 2014, Rachael opened her private practice, where she specializes in intuitive eating, disordered eating and eating disorders, women's health, and digestive disorders.
 She also runs the popular food and wellness blog The Joy of Eating.
 As a trusted voice in the dietetics field, she collaborates with like-minded brands for recipe development and nutrition communications.
 She is active in her field, currently serving as the president of her local dietetics association, and previously served as the newsletter editor for the Nutrition Entrepreneurs dietetic practice group.
 In 2018, she was named one of Self Magazine’s trustworthy dietitians for nutrition advice.
 Rachael has trained under dietitians Evelyn Tribole (co-author of Intuitive Eating) and Marci Evans.